Sylius/Sylius/adr/2022_02_21_using_cart_by_guest_and_logged_in_customer.md

 ## Context and Problem Statement

 Cart and its processing is one of the key aspects of Sylius.
-It turned out that it has a vulnerability and there is possible for an anonymous user to retrieve or override the cart of logged in customer by using only its email.
+It turned out that it has a vulnerability and there is possible for an anonymous user to override the cart of logged in customer by using only its email.
 This is because when entering an email, during addressing step, the customer with this email is assigned to the cart and from then, there is no simple way to distinguish between the carts created by the guest and the logged in user.
 The question is how should we distinguish the carts to solve the vulnerability.

 ## Decision Drivers

 Provided solution should:
-* solve the initial problem with retrieving or overriding cart of logged in customer by anonymous user
+* solve the initial problem with overriding cart of logged in customer by anonymous user
 * not break a backward compatibility, both code and business behaviour

 ## Considered Options